Alabama Criminal Statute of Limitations

 Murder, Sex Offenses, and Serious Felonies

-• Felony arson
+Felony arson No time limit

-• Felony drug trafficking
+Felony drug trafficking No time limit

 Theft and Fraud-Related Crimes

-• Felony forgery and felony counterfeiting: no time limit
+Felony forgery and felony counterfeiting No time limit

-• Conversion (theft) of public revenue: 6 years after the crime
+Conversion (theft) of public revenue 6 years after the crime

-• Felony theft (more than $500): 5 years after the crime
+Felony theft (more than $500) 5 years after the crime

-• Misdemeanor theft ($500 or less): 1 year after the crime
+Misdemeanor theft ($500 or less) 1 year after the crime

 Generally, the statute of limitations starts when the crime occurs.
 But in circumstances where it’s difficult to discover the crime or a victim might not be able to report it, the law might delay the starting of the time clock or extend the limitations period.

-Deceptive practices.
-For instance, Alabama law extends a prosecutor's window to charge crimes involving theft of property by deception.
+For instance, Alabama law extends a prosecutor’s window to charge crimes involving theft of property by deception.
 The prosecutor has five years after discovery (rather than commission) of the offense to bring charges.

-Trafficking and child abuse.
 Alabama law also suspends the running of the clock in human trafficking and child abuse cases.
 If trafficking involved an adult victim, the prosecutor can file charges within five years of the victim escaping or being removed from the situation.
 For child trafficking or child abuse (physical or sexual) cases, the clock doesn't begin to run until the victim turns 19.

 Time to Talk to a Lawyer

-Statutes of limitations are confusing to say the least.
+Statutes of limitations are confusing, to say the least.
 The same conduct can be the basis for multiple criminal charges, meaning that more than one limitations period could apply.
 And because lawmakers can make changes to statutes of limitations, the time limit currently in law might not apply to a past crime.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.

 DEFEND YOUR RIGHTS